UnoVex11223/sql-data-warehouse-project/README.md

 # SQL-Data-Warehouse-Project.

-For this project I followed along with the youtuber Baraa to built out a modern Datawarehouse using SQL Sever.
+For this project I followed along with the youtuber Data with Baraa to learn how to build out a modern Datawarehouse using SQL Sever.

+                                              High Level Architecture

 <img width="847" height="436" alt="image" src="https://github.com/user-attachments/assets/67a18b8c-fae8-4f76-8975-a7a7f99f5a03" />